Esri/angular-cli-esri-map/README.md

 ## Build your project

-If you are just getting started with Angular developer then below are the steps for creating a sample Hello World mapping application.
+If you are just getting started with Angular development, listed below are the steps for creating a simple Hello World mapping application with Angular CLI.

-Once you are comfortable with the getting started steps, then feel free to explore building out the app using the rest of the `app.component` code.
+Once you are comfortable with the getting started steps, feel free to explore building out the app using the rest of the `app.component` code.

 #### Clone or download this repo